chef/chef-web-docs/chef_master/source/windows.rst

    Default value: ``:batch``.
 When this property is set to ``:batch``, the 64-bit version of the cmd.exe shell will be used to evaluate strings values for the ``not_if`` and ``only_if`` properties.
 Set this value to ``:default`` to use the 32-bit version of the cmd.exe shell.

+   Changed in Chef Client 12.0 to default to the specified property.

 ``ignore_failure``
    **Ruby Types:** TrueClass, FalseClass